cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 RPC Companion -> `http://rpc-companion.host:8080/v1`

-To make a request for a `block` at height `5` using the CometBFT endpoint:
+To make a request for a `block` at height `5` using the CometBFT JSONRPC endpoint:

 `curl --header "Content-Type: application/json" --request POST --data '{"method": "block", "params": ["5"], "id": 1}' http://cosmos.host:26657`